 Shallow Depth of Field Tips

-The F-stop in my photograph of kitten Tigger was not quite as low as it could have been but the background is nicely out of focus and 52 Assignments recommends somewhere between F2 and F5.6.
+The F-stop in my photograph of kitten Tigger was not quite as low as it could have been but the background is nicely out of focus and many photographers recommend you start somewhere between f2 and f5.6.

 Photo Workout